How do I make a schedule?

 Volunteers will sell badges and individual movie tickets to people who come in the door.
 Volunteers will also check in those who have pre-purchased tickets and badges.

-Various media needs may be available in working with John Wildman, publicist on red carpet, running our photo booth.
+Various media needs may be available in working with John Wildman, publicist on red carpet, running our photo booth, taking photos, helping with filmmaker interviews.

-Volunteers will be selling both OFF merchandise and Film-Makers merchandise at 2 separate tables.
-OFF merchandise will be sold via computer and will include cash, check, and credit card transactions while Film-Makers merchandise will be cash/check only.
-This is also the information booth.
+Volunteers will be selling OFF merchandise.
+OFF merchandise will be sold via tablet and will include cash, check, and credit card transactions.
+This is also the information booth so volunteers may answer questions about the festival.

 VIP Green Room (Hospitality)

-Volunteers will be responsible for monitoring the VIP Tent to make sure that only filmmakers, VIP guests, and OFF staff use the room.
+Volunteers will be responsible for monitoring the VIP Tent to make sure that only filmmakers, panelists, jury, media, sponsors, VIP guests, and OFF staff use the room.
 Volunteers will also need to work with the Hospitality Director for any food/drink needs and keep up with trash as needed.
 The volunteer in this area will sit in a chair outside the green room to check credentials (badges).
-They may also be assigned to the volunteer space.
+They may also be assigned to the volunteer room.

-Ushers will stand outside the doors to the theaters, take tickets or check badges and hand out audience ballots, do head-counts, and answer any questions that attendees may have.
+Ushers will stand outside the doors to the theaters, electronically check in tickets or badges and and answer any questions that attendees may have.

 Screen Managers (screens)

-This person will help with running a Mac laptop, loading DCPs or handling Blurays.
+This person will help with loading DCPs or handling Blurays.

 Q and A